 - Noppies Maternity Store.
 Noppies is the ‘it’ brand for every pregnant woman with her own style.
 The wide range of maternity wear on offer ensures you can stay true to yourself during your pregnancy.
 Trendy and comfortable in a style that suits you.

 - Known elsewhere as Miffy, little Nijntje is Holland’s most beloved bunny.
 At de Winkel van Nijntje (Scheldestraat 61) you’ll find everything for your baby or toddler decked out with this adorable rabbit, including books, toys, clothes, bags and even linens for your nursery.
 Stop in for fun and useful gifts and souvenirs.

 - Puccini Bomboni, Staalstraat 17.
 No sugar, no butter, no fondant, no artificial additives.
-However, lots of chocolate and special ingredients such as pepper, rhubarb, tea and calvados.
+However, lots of chocolate and special ingredients such as pepper, rhubarb, tea, and calvados.
 Self-made according to traditional methods.
-Chocoholics from far and near come to the Staalstraat (or the shop at Singel 184) to stock up on their favorite flavors.
+Chocoholics from far and near come to the Staalstraat (or the shop at Singel 184) to stock up on their favourite flavours.

-- Tea in the City, Beethovenstraat 23 (15 minute walk from Conservatorium Hotel).
+- Tea in the City, Beethovenstraat 23.
 For those who want to sample some top teas, Amsterdam Zuid is the place to be.
 Here Betjeman & Barton’s tea and tisane (herbal tea) are sold.
 Over eighty kinds of tea are available, presented in fancy red tea tins with elegant lettering: Earl Grey, Jasmine, Rooibos, Sencha, Oolong Dragon Noir.
 The loose tea is sold in nylon or cotton bags.
-They also have a large collection of teapots and china.
+They also have a large collection of teapots and China.